This article may contain compensated links. See our full disclosure here

 3 | A half or full day cruise from Bergen

 Bergen is rightly called the gateway to the fjords.
 You can take tours north and south to explore the many islands and inlets that are features of the landscape.

 We took a three-hour cruise from Bergen to Mostraumen on the Osterfjorden.
 Heading northeast from Bergen, the cruise takes you past tiny settlements perched strategically to capture the best vistas of the fjords.

 Mountains rise majestically above the fast flowing waters and waterfalls seem to appear around every corner.
 I was surprised at the diversity of the terrain and how narrow the channels between islands are at points along the route.

 You’ve never tasted water so pure as the crisp clear drops our guide collected for us to taste when we stopped close to a waterfall.

-The Osterfjorden fjord tour vessel is a comfortable modern catamaran and leaves from the Zachariasbryggen pier outside the fish market on Bryggen Harbour at 10:00 am and 14:00 pm daily with another sailing at 18:00 pm in July and August.
-Adult price NOK 550 – more information.
+The Osterfjorden fjord tour vessel is a comfortable modern catamaran and leaves from the Zachariasbryggen pier outside the fish market and the tourist office on Bryggen Harbour at 10:00 am and 14:00 pm daily with another sailing at 18:00 pm in July and August.

 ✪ visiting Rosendal on the Hardangerfjord – full day tour (7.5 hour) round trip from Bergen